chrisalexander55/ecmascript-sass-webpack-starter/README.md

 ## Testing (WIP)

+> Not working coverage yet but present if you need it now.

-Tests have a single entry point via `src/test/index.spec.js` and are authored using Mocha and Chai with Istanbul coverage reporting.
-Edit as needed.
+Tests have a single entry point via `src/test/index.js` and leverage Mocha and Chai (Should) with Istanbul coverage reporting.

 ```bash
 $ npm test